mitchellbpowell/website/p/odds-and-ends.markdown

 Suppose you take a population and look at, say, a group of people with very high math scores -- perhaps they average at the 95th percentile for the general population.
 Then look at their children.
 You'll find that those children tend to score above average in math scores, but not, on average, as high as their parents.
 A similar phenomenon will be found if you select people with very low math scores -- their children will also tend to have lower math scores than average, but higher than their parents.

 The point where this becomes counter-intuitive is that it works in both directions.
 If you take a group of children whose math scores deviate from the average -- above or below -- *their* parents will, on average, be closer to the average than their children.
 If you don't have an understanding of how regression works, you'll misunderstand some things: examples can be found on the [Wikipedia page](https://en.wikipedia.org/wiki/Regression_toward_the_mean#Misunderstandings).

+# Singapore's economy

+Lee Kuan Yew, the first leader of modern Singapore, held various positions in government from 1959 to his death in 2015.
+In 1960, Singapore's GDP per capita, measured in 2018 US dollars, was $428.
+Upon his death in 2015, it was $55,646, a 130-fold increase ([source](https://www.google.com/search?channel=fs&client=ubuntu&q=singapore+gdp+per+capita)).
+To the best of my knowledge, there is no other country with a growth record exceeding that.
+A worthwhile read is Lee Kuan Yew's autobiography, _The Singapore Story: Memoirs of Lee Kuan Yew_.

 # Velikovsky, Immanuel